 One could write another article about how our world is in a difficult situation: War, waves of immigrants, social injustice, increasing poverty… all this is happening at our doorstep.
 None of this is actually new and is reflected in the waves of negative media coverage.
 On a daily basis, we are bombarded by information about crises and devastating situations happening around the world.

-No one person alone can save the world, but every one of us can walk through life with open eyes and extend a hand to people in need.
+No one can save the world alone, but every one of us can walk through life with open eyes and extend a hand to people in need.
 It does not matter if the contribution is big or small, as each gesture not only makes the world a better place, but it may mean the world to those receiving help.

 With the idea of a snowball effect in mind, we at the Alpenresort Schwarz started the “Schwarz hilft…” (Schwarz helps) project in 2012.
 The initiative is designed to help our neighbors and fellow citizens in difficult financial situations or personal emergencies.
 “Schwarz hilft…” is designed to help others quickly, anonymously and, most importantly, without bureaucracy.